everurstruly/sports-management-system/README.md

 # Creator Membership Platform

-A **single-vendor subscription platform** for publishing gated blog posts and videos.
+A **single-vendor creator platform** for publishing gated blog posts and videos.
 Users can subscribe to unlock premium content, while non-members see teasers and calls-to-action.
 Its built around a specific business owner, community or personality.

 This project is built as a **portfolio showcase** and a **reusable template** for subscription-based websites (e.g. coaches, chefs, tutors, creators).